 While I’m glad that yoga is so popular, I’m also disheartened that it’s frequently marketed as an aspirational product, mostly through sterile and cliché imagery (ie young, attractive white women doing acrobatic poses in stylish workout gear).
 Perhaps this imagery helps explain why the demographics at most yoga studios don’t reflect much racial, gender, and/or financial diversity.

 The purpose of yoga isn’t to sell us empty images of ourselves, but to keep us going strong—by softening our rigidity and attending to our tensions so we don’t perpetuate hurt in the world (if we can’t gently address the tensions in our own bodies, how are we supposed to do it out there?).
 Yoga is about engaging whatever needs transforming, from our own thoughts and wellbeing to our interpersonal relationships and societal wellbeing.

 There have been many times in my life when I really needed yoga but couldn’t afford classes.
 And even when I could afford them, I often felt like an outsider—I didn’t have the “right” yoga clothes or yoga mat; most of the time I was the only person with brown skin in the room.
 One of my key aims with practicing and teaching yoga is to make it relevant to everyday concerns, from our sense of self-worth to the troubles caused by a rapidly changing consumer-based economy.

 The other key aim is to make yoga as accessible as possible to as many people as possible: Since I’ve benefited from the practice, others surely can.
-I offer free yoga videos for anyone who wishes to enjoy yoga in their own time and space.
+So I offer free resources on my website for those who wish to explore yoga/mindfulness in their own time and space.
 Like most everyone else, I must earn money—I’ve got bills to pay and mouths to feed.
-So I of course charge fees for my in-person yoga retreats and classes.
+I therefore charge fees for my work, and I love supporting other people’s work.